-In 2D game development, the creation of sprites is a labor-intensive task; moreso if the sprites are animated.
+In 2D game development, the creation of sprites is a labor-intensive task.
 One cost-effective method for increasing the variety of game characters is to reuse the same sprite, but using a different color palette.

 This is seen in some platformers, but it most often appears in Role Playing Games and Fighting Games.
 In fighting games, this is commonly used to differentiate players using the same character, but it is also employed to create "new" characters.
 In the 8- and 16-bit era RPGs, it was pervasive: because of console limitations, disk and screen space were serious concerns.
 Palette Swapping was used to create a large variety of different enemies, often using different colors for various power levels.
 (The most famous group of these are probably the Slimes, topped by the powerful Metal Slime, of Dragon Quest fame).

 Massively Multiplayer Online Roleplaying Games MMORPGs are often set in a very large world that must be populated by monsters.
 Palette Swap to the rescue!
 By changing the size and textures used on the same model, the designers can make many types of monsters from only a few basic meshes.
 Sometimes even bosses are simply re-textured and are huge versions of weaker monsters.

 Some fans of fighting games use the term to refer to characters that use the same animations and move sets, even if the characters look very different.
 Individual characters may also have a choice of several different colors or costumes (or both).

 Palette Swaps are also used in Sprite Comics, where they're known as recolors.
 They are frequently looked down upon.